 During the financial year, the AC members have met twice with the external auditors without the presence of the management.

 (B) SHARIAH COMMITTEE

-Establishment of a Shariah Committee is a requirement under the Act and BNM's Shariah Governance Policy Document ("Shariah Governance Policy Document").
+The Company is advised by a Shariah Committee as required under the Act and BNM's Shariah Governance Policy Document ("Shariah Governance Policy Document").